KevinRhode/pro-readme-gen/README.md

   Navigate to index.js file location in terminal
   Node index.js
   this will start the program, and begin asking for user inputs

+  when entering installation questions and usage questions a double space will be taken as a new line for md file.

   added arguments:
     'json' - will take user input and except and Obj.